18F/development-guide/README.md

 ## Technical details

-To achieve these goals, this template repository uses:
+To achieve these goals, this repository uses:

 - [usdws-jekyll](https://github.com/18F/uswds-jekyll)
 - [a GitHub Action](./.github/actions/merge-template/action.yml) that downstream guides will (automatically) call to merge updates from this upstream repository